Augustin Diamacoune Senghor: The Casamance Conflict

-Born on April 4, 1928 Father Augustin Diamacoune Senghor would go on to be an influential person in the Casamance conflict.
+Born on April 4, 1928, Father Augustin Diamacoune Senghor would go on to be an influential person in the Casamance conflict.
 In 1967, Diamacoune started speaking on the topic of Casamance independence.
-In 1978, he published a booklet outlining the many injustices that the people of Casamance had suffered as a result of the Senegalese government.
-Father Diamacoune began to get more heavily involved in raising awareness of the Casamance conflict from 1980-1981.
+In 1978, he published a booklet outlining the injustices that the people of Casamance had suffered as a result of the Senegalese government.
+Father Diamacoune began to get more involved in raising awareness of the Casamance conflict from 1980-1981.
 During this time, Diamacoune held conferences, wrote letters to the Senegalese authorities, and distributed pamphlets.
-Father Diamacoune was quickly recognized as a leading figure in the movement for Casamance independence, and in 1984, after a series of protests in Ziguinchor, he was arrested and sentenced to 10 years for violating territorial integrity (Ag Mohamed and Humphreys, 2005).
+Father Diamacoune was recognized as a leading figure in the movement for Casamance independence, and in 1984, after a series of protests in Ziguinchor, he was arrested and sentenced to 10 years for violating territorial integrity (Ag Mohamed and Humphreys, 2005).
 Approximately halfway through his 10-year sentence, Diamacoune was granted amnesty by President Diouf because the aggressive military action taken by the Senegalese government in response to the MFDC was not working and Diouf wanted to try negotiating a peace accord.
-Diamacoune went on to serve a total of 5 years in prison between 1984-1991, but was released early on May 31, 1991, after Sidi Badji signed a ceasefire agreement with Senegalese Defence Minister Medoune (Fall, 2010).
+Diamacoune went on to serve a total of 5 years in prison between 1984-1991, but was released on May 31, 1991, after Sidi Badji signed a ceasefire agreement with Senegalese Defence Minister Medoune (Fall, 2010).

 Diamacoune promptly withdrew underground and retreated to Guinea Bissau.
 However, Father Diamacoune was still recognized as the leading figure in the MFDC, and in attempt to quell increasing violence from the MFDC, the Senegalese government pressured the government of Guinea Bissau to return Diamacoune.
 On March 19, 1993, Diamacoune was returned to Senegal and was greeted by a peace march in Ziguinchor consisting of around 10,000 people, organized by various civic groups.
 On April 8, 1993, Father Diamacoune broadcast a ceasefire appeal to all of Senegal, then went on to sign a ceasefire accord with the Senegalese government in Ziguinchor on July 8, 1993.
 However, after an escalation in the Casamance conflict, due in part to the MFDC's acquisition of more advanced weapons, Diamacoune was placed under house arrest on April 21, 1995.